Apple announces new HomeKit features including person identification

-During its 2020 WorldWide Developer Conference (WWDC), Apple announced updates in iOS 14 to HomeKit, its expansive framework for smart home devices.
+During its 2020 Worldwide Developers Conference (WWDC), Apple announced updates in iOS 14 to HomeKit, its expansive framework for smart home devices.
 New automation features promise more capable, custom-tailored lighting routines, while face recognition notifies members of a household when a camera spots a familiar person.

 When iOS 14 launches in general availability, it’ll become possible to automate color temperature changes for HomeKit-compatible lights throughout the day.
 While HomeKit has long had the ability to control light brightness, color, and temperature plus automation and scene schedules, it’ll soon optionally automatically adjust the color temperature throughout the day, selecting cooler temperatures during daytime hours and warmer temperatures during the nighttime.
 If a user chooses, HomeKit will gradually change lighting temperature in a natural, minimally jarring way that minimizes blue light exposure, much like the existing Night Shift capability in newer Macs and iOS devices.